9 tweet types that compound for voice-first creators (and 9 that don't)

 8. The change-of-mind post.
 'I used to believe X. Then Y happened.
 Here's what I believe now.'
 Compounds because intellectual honesty is voice-rich and rare in feeds full of certainty performance.

 9. The signature thread.
-A multi-tweet exploration of a topic you keep coming back to, in your voice, on a cadence of every 2 to 4 weeks.
+A multi-tweet exploration of a topic you keep coming back to, in your prose, on a cadence of every 2 to 4 weeks.
 Builds the long-form voice asset that audience-quality math depends on.

 Notice the absence of 'hook templates' or 'engagement structures' on this list.
 The 9 types are voice-rich by construction; the format follows the voice, not the other way around.